joshue-digiteer/ecommerce-practice-project/notes.md

 ```

 3. ~~Study slims and convert all html code to slims.~~
-4. Study Hotwire Turbo (Turbo and StimulusJS)
+4. Study Hotwire Turbo (Turbo and StimulusJS).
+5. Study scope in rails.
-5. Study and practice all modules of devise.
+6. Study and practice all modules of devise.

 Optional: